dmbarbour/glas/docs/GlasApps.md

 *Aside:* An alternative to references is second-class cursors, e.g. like turtle graphics.
 However, references are more conventional and immediately useful.

-## Transaction Machines

-A transaction machine is a software architecture consisting of repeatedly applying transactions to an external environment.
-Transactions are scheduled non-deterministically.

-Process control is implicit: When a deterministic transaction is unproductive, the system can implicitly wait for a change in inputs before repeating the computation.
-Programmers can explicitly abort transactions to wait for ad-hoc conditions.

-Non-determinism and hierarchical partitioning are expressed via a fork operation.
-Fork selects a value non-deterministically from a set.
-In context of isolated transactions, repetition and replication are logically equivalent.
-Thus, stable forks can be optimized via replication, dividing one transaction into many.

-Incremental computing is the basis for performance.
-The compiler and system can coordinate to reuse stable subcomputations across repetitions of a transaction.
-This improves latency and efficiency, especially in context of stable forks.

-External effects can be continuous or asynchronous: a transaction must commit a task before the external system can process it, so any result is deferred until a future transaction.

-### Transaction Model

-Procedural programming is suitable for representing deterministic transactions.
-With Glas programs, we can represent procedures via request-response channel, with requests implicitly applying to a transaction.
-A viable request API:

-* **commit:Result | abort:Cause** - Accept or reject state.
-Response is unit.
-No further requests are read from current transaction.
-The commit result or abort cause can serve as a return value for the transaction.
-* **try** - Begin hierarchical transaction.
-Response is unit.
-Hierarchical transactions must be terminated with matching commit or abort request.
-This is also useful to model safe exception handling.
-* **fork:\[Set, Of, Values\]** - Response is non-deterministic value from set.
-System should replicate stable forks to run as concurrent threads.
-For unstable forks, we might try different values until one commits.
-* **note:Annotation** - Response is unit.
-Annotations should not have any semantic effect, but can support performance or debugging, e.g. scheduling hints, rollback checkpoint hints, call stacks, debug logs, breakpoints.
-Annotations use open variant type with de-facto standardization.
-* **apply:(object:Reference, method:Value)** - External effects.
-Response is a dictionary or variant (for extensibility) whose type depends on object and method.

-If a request would cause a type error, the transaction implicitly aborts for debugging.
-Thus, it's necessary to know in advance which methods a given object reference will support.
-Static type analysis can help with this.

 ## Environment Model